Dental Implant FAQ

 There are many questions surrounding what to do when tooth loss occurs.
 It can be a scary and life-changing time.
 At Atlantic Dentistry we are here for you.
 We want you to know this does not need to be an uncomfortable or uncertain time in your life.
 Due to the many advances in dental technology available today, there is no reason to suffer with tooth loss any longer.

 What Type of Tooth Restoration Do You Need?

 The very first step you should take if you are missing any teeth, is to schedule an appointment with us right away.
 Missing teeth cause not only pain, discomfort, and possible embarrassment, but many other problems as well.
 When we have missing teeth we tend to chew differently, as our bite force has changed.
-This can make eating uncomfortable.
-The now available space between your other teeth also creates space for bacteria and plaque to harbor, which can only create more problems.
-At Atlantic Dentistry we recommend scheduling a dental exam and cleaning with us.
+This can make eating painful and uncomfortable.
+The now available space between your other teeth also creates space for bacteria and plaque to harbor, which can only create more problems, including tooth decay and gum disease.
+At Atlantic Dentistry we recommend scheduling a dental exam and teeth cleaning with us.
 We will then be able to thoroughly assess what is happening in your mouth, the status of your existing teeth, and what type of dental prosthesis you may need, which could include dental bridges, dental crowns, dentures, or dental implants.

 What if I Need Dental Implants But Do Not Qualify as a Good Candidate?

 One of the most common questions we receive is from people who need dental implants but do not yet qualify for them.
 The most common reason this can occur is because there is not enough bone structure to support the implant.
 Fortunately, if this is the case for you, there are other treatments we can provide to get you ready for a dental implant.